 Dirt is a 501(c)3 Nonprofit organization

 Did you know that 90% of individuals with autism are either unemployed or underemployed?
 Founded with the idea that people with differences deserve better, Dirt's mobile coffee truck hit the ground in 2013 on a mission to change minds and change lives one cup at a time.
-Since it's inception, our mobile truck has trained and employed 26 individuals with autism and related disabilities while providing over $32,000 in scholarships to families in need and their caregivers.
+Since it's inception, Dirt has trained and employed over 100 individuals with neurodiversities while providing over $40,000 in scholarships to families in need and their caregivers.

 5767 S. Rapp St.